frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 3,spain,47
 ```

-## Transform Functions

 The high-level interface to transform data is a set of `transform` functions:
 - `transform`: detects the source type and transforms data accordingly
 - `transform_resource`: transforms a resource
 - `transform_package`: transforms a package
 - `transform_pipeline`: transforms a resource or package based on a declarative pipeline definition

+We'll see examples of these functions in the next few sections.

-## Transforming Resource
+## Transforming a Resource

-Let's write our first transform.
-It's as straightforward as defining a source resource, applying transform steps and getting back a resulting target resource:
+Let's write our first transformation.
+Here, we will transform a data file (a resource) by defining a source resource, applying transform steps and getting back a resulting target resource:

 ```python goodread title="Python"
 from pprint import pprint